justinyuchi/Machine-Learning/PCA_on_Stock_Market/README.md

 ## Discussion and Limitations

 A detailed discussion on the findings, potential limitations, and areas for future research is provided.
 Different PCA methods suitable for financial data analysis are also explored.

+PCA can be applied to the stock market to extract factor movements and identify risk factors for investment and hedging purposes.
+There are numerous ways to apply PCA, and specific methods can be tailored to meet various needs, such as historical research, hedging, and temporal insights extraction.

 ## Conclusion